kagisearch/kagi-docs/docs/kagi/getting-started/setting-default.md

 6. In Safari’s toolbar, click on the **Kagi extension icon**.
 7. In the **Engine to redirect** dropdown, select the same search engine you chose in step 4.

+**Note:** If you set DuckDuckGo as default and experience issues with [Bangs](../features/bangs.md) we recommend switching to Ecosia instead.

 #### Setting up the Kagi Extension in Safari for iOS {#setting_up_extension_safari_ios}

 Set Kagi as your default search engine in Safari by installing the [Kagi for Safari](https://apps.apple.com/app/kagi-search-for-safari/id1622835804) extension.